kevindewalt/oldkevindewalt.github.io/_posts/2015-07-02-keithperhac.markdown

 + Big traffic = small tweaks
 + Small traffic = big changes

-For our clients who get 20,000 hits/day, we do split tests every 20 minutes.
+For our clients who get 20,000 hits/day, we do split tests at a rapid pace.
 A small difference results in huge gains very quickly.

 But Summit Evergeen doesn't get a thousand sign ups a day.
 If we made the background blue, we would not have seen a significant difference.
 So we tested including a demo video.
 We very quickly saw huge gains in sign ups.
 It was significant because it was such a big change.